qiime2/amplicon-docs/docs/tutorials/gut-to-soil.md

 ## Background

-In this tutorial you'll use the amplicon distribution of [QIIME 2](https://qiime2.org) to reproduce core analyses presented in [Meilander *et al.* (2024): Upcycling Human Excrement: The Gut Microbiome to Soil Microbiome Axis](https://arxiv.org/abs/2411.04148).
+In this tutorial you'll use the amplicon distribution of [QIIME 2](https://qiime2.org) to reproduce analyses presented in [Meilander *et al.* (2024): Upcycling Human Excrement: The Gut Microbiome to Soil Microbiome Axis](https://arxiv.org/abs/2411.04148).

 The data used here is a subset (a single sequencing run) of that generated for the paper, specifically selected so that this tutorial can be run quickly on a personal computer.